Physician Assisted Suicide (PAS)

 medication to persons who want to commit suicide under Oregon's assisted

-- 2005-MAR-30: Vermont: Physician assisted suicide bill proposed: A bill was introduced into the Vermont legislature during 2004 to
+2005-MAR-30: Vermont: Physician assisted suicide bill proposed: A bill had been introduced into the Vermont legislature during 2004 to

 legalize physician assisted suicide.
 It was patterned after the Oregon

-law which had been in place for six years.
+law which had been in place for over six years.
 The bill was not acted upon.

-It was reintroduced in 2005-FEB and has a possibility of being examined
+It was reintroduced in 2005-FEB and had a possibility of being examined

 by legislative committees during 2005-APR.
 A Xogby poll conducted in